 - Experiment with the listing upgrades and try adding a reserve price to more valuable items to give you some piece of mind that they will sell for a good price - As you grow your eBay selling activity, it is worth opening a Shop which will give your charity a "window to the world" for a monthly fee.
-It's a great way of attracting new buyers - Remember not all products are free for charity, so remember to check before you upgrade
+It's a great way of attracting new buyers - Always remember that Insertion Fees and Final Value Fees will be credited back to you.
+Please make sure to check your invoice, comparing each fee against each credit before raising an issue